5 Tips to Mix like a Pro

-Learn why salt is used in meat seasonings, plus what benefits it provides to meat products with Walton's and Meatgistics.
+Learn how to Mix Like a Pro with Walton's and Meatgistics.
 Watch the video, read the guide, and then post your questions or comments below.

 Subscribe to WaltonsTV

 Make sure you subscribe to WaltonsTV and remember to tap the bell next to the subscribed button to get notified about all new videos, plus like and comment on this video, and visit waltonsinc.com and meatgistics.com to find Everything But The Meat!

 Easily subscribe to any category or topic on the Meatgistics community site by clicking the green “Subscribe” button to get an email each time a new post is made!

 Walton’s 50 lb Meat Mixer